ayusc/termux-sriparna/README.md

 # termux-sriparna
-A voice assistant for Termux written in python using [termux-api](https://wiki.termux.com/wiki/Termux:API)
+A voice assistant for Termux written in python using [Termux Api](https://wiki.termux.com/wiki/Termux:API)

 With sriparna you can: